awslabs/multi-agent-orchestrator/examples/chat-demo-app/README.md

 ## 🎮 Demo Application

 ### Overview
 The demo showcases the versatility of the Multi-Agent Orchestrator System through an interactive chat interface.
-Watch how the system seamlessly handles diverse queries using specialized agents:

 ![Demo Application](./img/chat-demo-app.png)